Desirable Effort Fairness and Optimality Trade-offs in Strategic Learning: Experimental Evaluation

-Figure~\ref{fig:pareto-grid} plots accuracy (left) and social welfare (right) as the fairness budget $\beta$ varies, using the discrepancy function of Example \ref{ex:l1}, henceforth called the $\ell_1$-fairness constraint.
-Solid curves are the $\ell_1$-fairness–constrained outcomes; dashed lines mark the unconstrained optimum.
-Colors denote groups (blue: age, orange: country, green: education).
+\xhdr{Results} Figure~\ref{fig:pareto-grid} summarizes our experimental results.
+Specifically, it plots accuracy (left) and social welfare (right) as the fairness budget $\beta$ varies, using the $\ell_1$-fairness constraint as the discrepancy function; additional experiments for the $\ell_2$ discrepancy function and random cost matrices can be found in Appendix~\ref{app:experiments_results}.
 For accuracy, all partitions share the same unconstrained optimum of $0$ (perfect accuracy).
-For SW, the unconstrained optima differ across partitions as the welfare coefficients (Lemma~\ref{lem:sw}) depend on each group's matrices.
+For social welfare, the unconstrained optima differ across partitions, as the welfare coefficients (Lemma~\ref{lem:sw}) depend on each group's matrices.